East Asian Languages and Literatures (EALL)

-EALL 140 Introduction to Chinese Language and Culture (3) Provides students with interesting perspectives on and some general knowledge of Chinese language, literature, and culture.
+EALL 140 Introduction to Chinese Language and Culture (3) The purpose of this course is to provide students with interesting perspectives and some general knowledge of Chinese language, literature, and culture, and to let students sample what the Chinese faculty has to offer.
 DH

 EALL 271 Japanese Literature in Translation—Traditional (3) Survey of all major forms from the earliest era to mid-19th century.
 DL

 EALL 272 Japanese Literature in Translation—Modern (3) Survey from mid-19th century to present; emphasis on fiction.
 DL

 EALL 273 Survey of Japanese Literature—KIC (3) Survey of traditional and modern Japanese literature in translation, covering all major genres.
 Only offered at Konan University in Japan.
 Not open to students with 271 or 272.
 DL